About Wai Jia

 Kitesong represents the dreams we each have to make a difference to others, to help others fly and sing their own kitesongs.

-My prayer is that these stories will inspire those who dream of making a difference to others to take that first step.
+My hope is that these stories will inspire those who dream of making a difference to others to take that first step.

-Lying at the intersection of art, social justice and global health, Wai Jia’s work inspires hope and catalyzes change in communities for a better world.
+Lying at the intersection of art, community service and global health, Wai Jia’s work inspires hope and catalyzes change in communities for a better world.

 WAI JIA'S JOURNEY

 In January 2005, 18-year-old Wai Jia traveled to Nepal for the first time.
 There, the stories of girls who had been abused and abandoned broke her heart.
 Every year, they would be evicted from their home.

 What they needed, was a permanent place to stay.

 Their incredible joy and audacious hope to pursue their dreams inspired her to write and paint a picture book, “Kitesong,” to raise funds for a home for them.

 But who would read, let along, publish a book by an 18-year old?
 Through a miracle, Kitesong was published and more than $100’000 was raised for a home for the children.